-The Inca jungle trek is one of the treks with more adventure activities, it can be said that it is a multisport.
+The Inca jungle trek is one of the more adventurous treks, and is said to be a multi-sport adventure.

-This trek is very famous among the young tourists since in the trek you can do biking, trekking, rafting and ZipLine.
+This trek is very famous among young tourists since it offers a variety of activities including biking, trekking, rafting and zip lining.

 - Duration: 4 days